113 East Partridge Street, Metamora

 The first floor of the two-story brick structure contains a central hall flanked by two exhibit rooms, one displaying artifacts of early local history, the other with exhibits describing the 1850s court system and Lincoln's life on the Eighth Judicial Circuit.
 On the second floor, the former courtroom and two small chambers are furnished to represent the era during which Lincoln practiced law.

-Metamora Courthouse annually hosts an evening “Christmas in the Courthouse” (first Friday in December).
+Metamora Courthouse hosts an annual afternoon “Christmas in the Courthouse” (first Friday in December).
 Contact the site for details.